 Sustaining our sacred heritage and trust, we are inspired by heroes like Catherine McAuley, the Sisters of Mercy, staff and volunteers, patients, Wings members, and McAuley Award and Mercy Moves through Me recipients.

-We remember with affection the saints who’ve preceded us, including David Payne, Beverly Anderson, Stephen Johnson, Peter Kehoe, Robert Mason, Arthur McClung, Meko Watkins, Mary Moore, MD, and Frank Lovett.
+We remember with affection the saints who’ve preceded us, including David Payne, Beverly Anderson, Stephen Johnson, Peter Kehoe, Robert Mason, Arthur McClung, Meko Watkins, Mary Moore, MD, Frank Lovett, Dan Glass and Andrew Anderson.

 We promise to continue to serve with compassion and excellence those who are poor, marginalized and unable to access healthcare.
 We will bring our hearts to work.